oasis-open/cti-stix-elevator/docs/warnings.rst

 The *[relationship name]* relationship involving *[id]* is not supported in STIX 2.0                                                           427     warn
 ``roles`` is not a property of a 2.0 identity (*[id]*).
 Perhaps the roles are associated with a related Threat Actor                          428     warn
 ``HTTPServerResponse`` type is not supported in STIX 2.0                                                                                       429     warn
+The confidence value *[value]* is not found on one of the confidence scales from the specification.
+No confidence can be inferred              430     warn
+The confidence value *[value]* is not between 0 and 100, which is required for STIX 2.0.
+No confidence can be inferred                         431     warn
+The confidence value *[value]* cannot be converted                                                                                             432     warn
 ============================================================================================================================================== ====    =====

 Multiple values are not supported in STIX 2.0